Failover

 Redis

 Redis has commands for failover to create failover between the main node and the replicas used to replace the main node.
-If the main node of the cluster becomes unavailable, then one of the replicas takes the place of the main making Redis clusters highly available.
+If the main node of the cluster becomes unavailable, then one of the replicas takes the place of the main making Caching clusters highly available.

 There is the cluster failover command: